 Unfortunately, neither the doctor nor the hospital is likely to admit that you have been harmed by your treatment.
 You will need to talk with a knowledgeable Harrisonburg medical malpractice attorney.
-Kendall Personal Injury attorney can review the details of your medical treatment and evaluate whether you were harmed by substandard medical care.
+Our attorneys at Kendall Law Firm can review the details of your medical treatment and evaluate whether you were harmed by substandard medical care.
 We can explore your legal options free of charge.
 If our experienced Harrisonburg injury lawyer believes that you have a medical malpractice case, we will offer to represent you on a contingency fee basis.

 Under Virginia state law, you have the right to seek compensation for the economic and non-economic damages that you sustained as a result of medical negligence.
 Seeking answers to questions about whether you were a victim of medical malpractice starts with a phone call to Kendall Law Firm.

 All good medical providers strive to provide attentive care to their patients, but they don’t always succeed.
 Not every mistake a doctor makes is malpractice, however.